oldnomad/picosocks5/src/picosocks5.md

 Each line must contain 3 fields containing:

   * User name, or an empty field for server-side secret.
-  * Group name.
-Currently group names are ignored.
+  * Group name, or an empty field for no group.
   * Secret in one of supported formats.

 As an exception, lines in old (0.2) format with only 2 fields are accepted.